Wednesday, October 3, 2018

 -While critics accuse the Roman Catholic Church of idolatry, proponents vigorously defend themselves by asserting that they are merely giving honor to whom honor is due.
 On the contrary, arguments made by Roman Catholic apologists for venerating saintly figures in Christianity fail for the simple reason that their own words and actions testify against them.
 Their behaviors toward Mary, saints, and the angels so closely resemble worship which belongs only to God Himself.

 -Roman Catholics claim that they do not pray directly to saints and angels, but ask them to intervene on their behalf in prayer.
 However, a person would have to pray to them if he asks them for something because they are not physically present.
 Moreover, it would seem redundant to ask people in heaven for support when they are in turn going to ask God Himself.
-Said petitions to Mary for instance are clearly written with language directed to her as a prayer.
+Said petitions to Mary are clearly written with language directed to her as a prayer.

 • The Memorare Prayer: